apache/datasketches-java/README.md

 # Apache<sup>&reg;</sup> DataSketches&trade; Core Java Library Component
 This is the core Java component of the DataSketches library.
 It contains all of the sketching algorithms and can be accessed directly from user applications.

-This component is also a dependency of other components of the library that create adaptors for target systems, such as Hadoop Pig and Hadoop Hive.
+This component is also a dependency of other components of the library that create adaptors for target systems, such as the [Apache Pig adaptor](https://github.com/apache/datasketches-pig) and the [Apache Hive adaptor](https://github.com/apache/datasketches-hive).

 Note that we have a parallel core component for C++ and Python implementations of the same sketch algorithms, [datasketches-cpp](https://github.com/apache/datasketches-cpp).